T.S. Eliot was wrong. April isn’t the cruellest month. May is, at least if you’re waiting to adopt.

-For weeks now, you’ve probably heard it: the endless drumbeat of Mother’s Day messages — in stores, on radio and TV, and here on the Net.
+For weeks now, you’ve probably heard it: the endless drumbeat of Mother’s Day messages — in stores, on radio and TV, and online.
 And in the next few days it will only get louder.

 For many people Sunday is a day of celebration.
 But if you’re a woman waiting to adopt it’s a day you’d just as soon forget — yet another reminder that you’re NOT a mom.